S0-SA2-0718

 Quick Quiz

-Which of these is NOT a valid way to sort a collection of different shapes?
+Which of these is NOT a valid way to sort shapes?

 By size